-As of March 31, 2011, we had fourteen (14) issued U.S. and sixteen (16) issued foreign patents, in addition to several pending U.S. and foreign patent applications.
+As of June 30, 2011, we had twenty (20) issued U.S. and eighteen (18) issued foreign patents, in addition to several pending U.S. and foreign patent applications.
 The terms of our issued U.S. and foreign patents expire during the period from 2019 to 2024.
-A portion of our issued patents and pending patent applications were acquired by our principal operating subsidiary, from Science Applications International Corporation, or SAIC, pursuant to agreements entered in 2005 and 2006, as amended.
-We are required to make payments to SAIC based on the revenue generated from our ownership or use of the patents we acquired from SAIC.
-Payments due SAIC vary depending upon the type of revenue generating activities, and certain payment categories are subject to maximums and other limitations.
-With respect to revenue-generating activities within our field of use, minimum annual payments of \$50,000 were due beginning in 2008 through June 30, 2010.
-SAIC is entitled under certain circumstances to receive a portion of the proceeds from revenues, monies or any form of consideration paid to us for certain acquisitions of our subsidiary or us or from the settlement of certain patent infringement claims of ours.
+A portion of our issued patents and pending patent applications were acquired by our principal operating subsidiary, VirnetX, Inc., from Science Applications International Corporation, or SAIC, pursuant to an Assignment Agreement dated December 21, 2006, as amended.
+We are required to make payments to SAIC based on the revenue generated from our ownership or use of the patents assigned to us by SAIC.
+Royalty amounts vary depending upon the type of revenue generating activities, and certain royalty categories are subject to maximums and other limitations.
+With respect to revenue-generating activities within our field of use, minimum annual royalty payments of \$50,000 were due beginning in 2008, but as of June 30, 2010 we have met our maximum royalty payment.
+SAIC is also entitled under certain circumstances to receive a portion of the proceeds from revenues, monies or any form of consideration paid to us for certain acquisitions of VirnetX or from the settlement of certain patent infringement claims of ours.